openrocket/openrocket/README.md

 Contributing
 ------------
 OpenRocket needs help to become even better.
 Implementing features, writing documentation and creating example designs are just a few ways of helping.
-If you are interested in helping make OpenRocket the best rocket simulator out there, please [click here for information on how to get involved!](http://openrocket.sourceforge.net/getinvolved.html)
+If you are interested in helping make OpenRocket the best rocket simulator out there, please [click here for information on how to get involved](http://openrocket.sourceforge.net/getinvolved.html) and [read the practicalities of contributing here](.github/CONTRIBUTING.md).

 **Contributors**
 - Sampo Niskanen, main developer